Skip to main content

 by HAVN (Lambs)

-HAVN — the lifestyle apparel brand spun out of Lambs — sells the most premium pure-silver-fiber blanket in the category.
-Construction is 100% pure silver fibers in the inner shielding layer with a SoftBlend cotton outer, and HAVN is one of the only brands publishing both IEEE-299 and EN 62209-2 third-party lab certification.
+HAVN sells a pure-silver-fiber blanket priced at the top of the category — $324 throw, $548 queen.
+Construction is 100% pure silver fibers in the shielding layer with a SoftBlend cotton outer.
+HAVN publishes IEEE-299 and EN 62209-2 third-party lab reports, which most competitors don't.

 Material